mmonereo/so_long/readme.md

 ## :video_game: Description

-A simple 2D game coded in C that uses the minilibX graphic library.
+A simple 2D game coded in C that uses the MiniLibX graphic library.

 The player has to collect all the items scattered around the map and exit the level in as few moves as possible.

-This project is part of the common core at 42 Madrid Coding School and serves as an introduction to the minilibX.
+This project is part of the common core at 42 Madrid Coding School and serves as an introduction to the MiniLibX.

+You can read more about the MiniLibX here: https://qst0.github.io/ft_libgfx/man_mlx.html

 ## :nut_and_bolt: How it works